orbitalquark/textadept/doc/manual/2_Installation.md

 symlink to the executable in your `PATH` (e.g. `/usr/bin`) or make a GNOME, KDE, XFCE, etc. button or menu launcher.

+##### Problems

+It is difficult to provide a single binary that runs on all Linux platforms since the versions of software installed vary widely from distribution to distribution.
+Because the Linux version of Textadept uses the version of GTK installed on your system, an error like: `error while loading shared  libraries:
+<lib>: cannot open shared object file: No such file or directory` may occur when
+trying to run the program.
+If this happens, do not be alarmed, the solution is actually quite painless even though it requires recompiling Textadept.
+See the [compiling](12_Compiling.html) page for more information.

 #### Mac OSX

 Unpack the archive and move `textadept.app` to your user or system